 M.Ed., Product Consultant for Watermark Insights

-Susy has been interested and involved in the arts, education and the disability community for more that 20 years.
+Susy has been interested and involved in the arts, education, and the disability community for more than 20 years.
 She previously served on the VSA Arts of Texas Board for nine years, from 2005-2014.
 As a former choir teacher, she always knew the profound power that the arts has on everyone.
 For Susy, it's the diversity of the arts programs that Art Spark Texas offers our community-veterans and seniors with disabilities - to providing audio description for a variety of live performances and films for those visually impaired, which is truly inspiring.
 An avid supporter of the visual and creative arts, she is excited to bring her enthusiasm and experience back to Art Spark Texas.

 Ms. Randi Turner is the Accessibility and Disability Rights Coordinator of the Texas Governor’s Committee on People with Disabilities.
 Turner is a graduate of Texas State University with a bachelor’s degree in Applied Arts and Sciences.
 She received the Outstanding Service and Excellence in Academics” award when she graduated.
 She holds Advanced level sign language interpreter certification from HHSC-ODHHS, and a Certificate of Interpretation and Certificate of Transliteration from the National Registry of Interpreters for the Deaf.